 RULE 4: Kick Ins – The ball shall be kicked into play from the sideline instead of thrown in.
 Kick ins are considered an indirect kick.
 The ball is considered in play when the ball is touched and changes position.

 RULE 5: Restarts – All dead-ball kicks (kick-ins, kick-offs, free kicks) are indirect with the exception of corner kicks and penalty kicks.
-Indirect kicks must only change position before the ball will be considered in play.
+Indirect kicks must only change position for the ball to be considered in play.
 If a free kick is awarded within five yards of the opposing goal box the ball with be moved back to five yards from the box.
 It is the referee discretion where the ball will be placed.
+Once the ball is ready to be put in play, the team in possession has 5 seconds to put the ball back in play or the ball is turned over.

-RULE 6b: Goal Kicks 5v5 – Goal kicks result in a restart by the goalkeeper with the ball in his/her hands, must be thrown or rolled.
+RULE 6: Goal Kicks – Goal kicks result in a restart by the goalkeeper with the ball in his/her hands, must be thrown or rolled to another player.
+It cannot be punted, drop-kicked, or put down and passed or dribbled.

-RULE 7b: Penalty Kicks 5v5 – PKs shall be awarded if, in the referee’s opinion, a scoring opportunity was nullified by an infraction (the infraction does not automatically result in a red card).
+RULE 7: Penalty Kicks – PKs shall be awarded if, in the referee’s opinion, a scoring opportunity was nullified by an infraction.
 Penalty kicks are direct kicks taken from the top of the 3-point arc.
+The infraction does not automatically result in a red card.

-RULE 8b: Goal Scoring 5v5– A goal can be scored from anywhere on the court.
-Kick ins and goalkeeper throws/rolls are indirect.
-Corner kicks are direct.
+RULE 8: Goal Scoring – A goal can be scored from anywhere on the court.
+Kick-ins, goalkeeper throws/rolls, and free-kicks are indirect.
+The only direct kicks are Penalty Kicks and Corner Kicks.

 RULE 9: 5 Yard Rule – In all dead-ball situations, defending players must stand at least five yards away from the ball.
-If the defensive player’s goal is closer than five yards, the ball shall be played five yards from the goal box in line with the direction of play prior to the penalty.
+If the defensive player’s goal is closer than five yards, the ball shall be moved back so that it is five yards from the goal line.

-RULE 10: Substitution — Subs may be made during dead-ball situations, regardless of possession.
-Teams must gain the referee’s attention and players must enter and exit at mid-field.
+RULE 10: Substitution — Subs may be made only during dead-ball situations, regardless of possession.
+Teams must gain the referee’s attention and players must enter and exit at mid-court.

-RULE 11b: Goalkeepers in 5v5 — The goalkeeper may use his/her hands when inside the arc.
-The goalkeeper must distribute with his/hands by throwing or rolling the ball (i.e., can’t punt, drop kick, or pt the ball down and play with feet) and there is no restriction on how far the goalie can throw.
-A goalie throw is considered indirect.
-The goalkeeper can use his/her feet on any passback (can play to a goalie’s feet just like in outdoor soccer)
+RULE 11: Goalkeepers — The goalkeeper may use his/her hands when inside the arc and has 5 seconds to put the ball back in play.
+The goalkeeper must distribute with his/her hands by throwing or rolling the ball to another player.
+The goalkeeper cannot punt, drop kick, or put the ball down and play with their feet.
+There is no restriction on how far the goalie can throw, but a goalie throw is considered indirect.
+The goalkeeper can use his/her feet on any pass back (can play to a goalie’s feet just like in outdoor soccer), but cannot use their hands on an intentional pass back.

 RULE 12: Offside – There is no offside in Futsal.

-RULE 14: Handling – Deliberate handling of the ball that denies a team of an obvious goal-scoring opportunity will result in the following: (1) A penalty-kick (at the discretion of the field marshal) (2) A yellow or red card given to the player committing the hand ball (at the discretion of the referee).
+RULE 14: Handling – Deliberate handling of the ball that denies a team of an obvious goal-scoring opportunity (at the discretion of the referee) will result in a penalty-kick and may include a yellow or red card given to the player committing the hand ball.

 RULE 15: Protests of Rules – Protests will not be accepted.
 You are welcome to complain in your car on the way home as much as you like.